-The GaDOE Federal Programs director, or his or her designee, will review the disputed decision to determine that it is properly before the GaDOE.
-If so, the Federal Programs director, or his or her designee, will conduct an investigation, examine all pertinent information, and issue a written determination that addresses the concerns raised in the dispute within 30 days from the receipt of the written request for review.
-If the issue presents extenuating circumstances that require the review to exceed the 30-day time frame for response, an extension to 60 days may be authorized by the Federal Programs director.
+The GaDOE Federal Programs director, or his or her designee, will review all materials and address the issues the disputed decision to determine that it is properly before the GaDOE.
+If so, the Federal Programs director, or his or her designee, will conduct an investigation, examine all pertinent information, and issue a written determination that addresses the concerns raised in the dispute within ten-30 days from the receipt of a the written request for resolution review.
+If the issue is not resolved after the Federal Programs director submits his or her written review, the Federal Programs director may assign members of GaDOE to make an on-site visit to further clarify or resolve the issue.
+All disputes must be resolved within 60 days of initial presentment to GaDOE, unless a written extension is granted.
+If the dispute remains unresolved or is appealed after the Federal Programs director has issued his or her decision, the State Board of Education (SBOE) will review, hear, and rule on grievances from parents, students, or local boards of education. presents extenuating circumstances that require the review to exceed the 30-day time frame for response, an extension to 60 days may be authorized by the Federal Programs director.
 The parent, guardian, or unaccompanied youth will be informed of the extension.
 The written determination made by the GaDOE is not subject to further appeal.